Communication with your Sponsored Child

 Write about things they can relate to:

 - Your family

 - Your favourite season and what it’s like

 - The country where you live

 - Your job

 - A favourite Bible verse and sharing that you care for them and are praying for them.

 Please avoid talking about subjects the child would not understand such as material possessions, money, or luxury vacations.
 Ask clear questions that will help your sponsored child write to you.
 Be sensitive about their customs and share some of yours.

 To address your letter, use the child’s contact information found in your welcome package on the profile page.
-Your letter should include your name and sponsor identification number, as well as the child’s full name and their identification number.
+Your letter should include your name, as well as the child’s full name and their identification number.
 For your safety and privacy, please do not include any of your return address information, or e-mail addresses.
-Envelope size should be no larger than 6” x 9” and contain flat paper products only.
+Envelope size should be no larger than 6” x 9” and contain flat paper products ONLY.